Lionbull/DB_Project/README.md

 # DB_Project
-Project for "Basics of Database Systems" course
+Project for "Basics of Database Systems" course.

 To run the program on Windows you should execute next lines in PowerShell:
 ```